Brennall/HFH-SRD/Chapter05.md

 The affected terrain looks, sounds, and smells like another sort of natural terrain.
 A save versus Spells is allowed to see through the illusion, but only if the creatures or characters affected actively attempt to do so.
 The spell lasts until the illusion is touched by an intelligent creature moving into the hallucinatory terrain.

-### Haste*	Range:	240’
+### Haste*	Range:	240'

 Arcane 3	Duration:	3 turns

 This spell accelerates the actions of 1 creature per caster level within range of the spell.
 The hasted creatures move and act twice as quickly as normal, having double their normal movement rates and making twice the normal attacks per round, for the duration of the spell.
 Spellcasting is not accelerated, nor is the use of magic items such as wands, which may still be used just once per round.
-Multiple haste or speed effects don’t combine; only apply the most powerful or longest lasting effect.
+Multiple haste or speed effects don't combine; only apply the most powerful or longest lasting effect.

 Reversed, haste becomes slow; affected creatures move at half speed, attacking half as often (generally, every other round) and making half a normal move each round.
 Target creatures may save versus Spells to avoid the effect.
 Haste and slow dispel each other.